15 Iceland Photos to Inspire Your Next Trip

 If you plan to walk behind this waterfall, make sure you have waterproof clothing because it is extremely wet!

 Kirkjufell is one of the most famous mountains in Iceland to take photos of since you can capture waterfalls and the mountain in the same frame!
-It stands 463 meters high and is located on the North coast of Iceland’s Snæfellsnes peninsula.
+It stands 463 meters high and is one of the best things to do in the Snaefellsnes Peninsula.

 Just about everywhere you go, you will get to see the spunky Icelandic horses!
 Close to ponies in size, these horses withstand brutal weather conditions throughout the year and have one of the best temperaments.

-Because of these traits, foreign horses can’t be imported to the country!
-Additionally, if an Icelandic horse leaves the country it can not re-enter.
+Because of these traits, foreign horses can’t be imported into the country!
+Additionally, if an Icelandic horse leaves the country, it can not re-enter.

 You might also enjoy a detailed 4 Day Itinerary in Iceland